BoBiene/html2mkdwn/README.md

 ## Development

-To contribute to the project or set up a development environment, follow the standard GitHub fork and pull request workflow.
+To contribute or set up a development environment, follow the standard GitHub fork and pull request workflow.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- FastAPI for the incredibly fast and efficient web framework.
+* FastAPI for the incredibly fast and efficient web framework.
-- Trafilatura for the robust HTML to Markdown conversion.
+* Trafilatura for the robust HTML to Markdown conversion.
-- Docker for simplifying deployment and environment management.
+* Docker for simplifying deployment and environment management.